papio-dev/task-cockpit/README.md

 **Composite task status:** A task's running status badge only appears while its own command is executing — not during the `dependsOn` phase.
 For purely composite tasks (no command), this means no status badge will appear at all.
 Dependencies show their own status normally.

+**Workspace-level task validation:** Validation does not yet cover tasks defined in `.code-workspace` files.

 ## Installation